arifhossen-dev/arifhossen-dev/README.md

 ---

-💻 **Available for Remote Opportunities** with European and UK-based companies seeking Laravel expertise.
+💻 **Available for Remote Position** with European and UK-based companies seeking Laravel expertise.
 I specialize in building scalable, maintainable applications that solve complex business problems.
 Particularly interested in SaaS, e-commerce, and enterprise solutions where I can leverage my full-stack capabilities to deliver high-quality software.